 TROUSERS, SLACKS & PANTS

 Note to Reader: This is a bit I sometimes perform on stage.
-It’s subject to irregular revisions.
+It’s subject to regular revisions.

 …I’m going to share one of my problems with you, and if everything goes according to plan tonight – because I have planned this – if everything goes according to plan tonight, every man here will wake tomorrow morning with the potential to be a more handsome man than he is right now, and every woman here will wake three weeks from now and think, “That skinny weirdo named James Rarus who I saw at Gotham Comedy Club last month really made a positive difference in my relationship with Bob!”